MatthewRDodds/matthewrdodds.github.com/index.md

 *  CoffeeScript
 *  TDD

-For the past year I've been employed as an apprentice, and it's been a fantastic learning experience.
+For the past year I've been employed as an apprentice.
+It's been a pretty fantastic learning experience.

 This blogs serves as the place where I can talk about all of the cool things I've learned and am currently learning.
 As the end of my apprenticeship approaches, I look forward to exploring further into the depths of this trade.